-Page 0602 Appendix 2 Subpage 9 Diversity and Learning Environment Dental Public Health RC CODA Winter 2025
+Page 502 Appendix 2 Subpage 9 Diversity and Learning Environment Dental Laboratory Technology RC CODA Winter 2025

-Page 0602 Appendix 2 Subpage 10 Diversity and Learning Environment Dental Public Health RC CODA Winter 2025
+Page 502 Appendix 2 Subpage 10 Diversity and Learning Environment Dental Laboratory Technology RC CODA Winter 2025

-Dental Laboratory Technology Standard 1-7 There must be an active liaison mechanism between the program and dental professionals in the community.Intent:The purpose of the active liaison mechanism is to provide a mutual ~ exchange of information for improving the program and meeting employment needs of the community.
-Meetings, either in-person or virtual, should be held at least once per year.
-Standard 2-1 Admission of students must be based on specific written criteria, procedures and policies.
+Dental Laboratory Technology Standard 1-7 There must be an active liaison mechanism between the program and dental professionals in the community.Intent: The purpose of the active liaison mechanism is to provide a mutual exchange of information for improving the program and meeting Standard 2-1 Admission of students must be based on specific written criteria, procedures and policies.
 Minimum admissions requirements must include high school diploma or its equivalent.
 Applicants must be informed of the criteria and procedures for selection, goals of the program, curricular content, course transferability, and employment opportunities for dental laboratory technicians.
 Intent: Because the curriculum is science and technology-oriented and enrollment is limited by facility capacity, special program admissions criteria and procedures may be necessary.
 The program administrator and faculty, in cooperation with appropriate institutional personnel establish admissions procedures which are non-discriminatory, contribute to the quality of the program, and allow selection of students with potential for successfully completing the program.
 Standard 2-7 The basic curriculum must include content in the subject areas: general studies; physical sciences; dental sciences; legal, ethical and historical aspects of dentistry and dental laboratory technology; infectious disease and hazard control management; and, basic laboratory techniques.
 Intent: To ensure that foundational knowledge is established early in the program and that subsequent information is provided which is comprehensive and prepares the student to achieve competence in all components of dental laboratory practice.
 Content identified in each subject need not constitute a separate course, but the subject areas are included within the curriculum.
 Standard 2-11 The curriculum must include content in the legal, ethical and historical aspects of dentistry and dental laboratory technology to include: